scalable-design-participation-lab/drawing-participation-reblocking/README.md

-# Drawing Participation: Reblocking
+# Drawing Participation: Reblocking a Million Neighborhoods
-## A generative AI and collaboration tool for the common good, addressing urban migration
+### — A generative AI and collaboration tool for the common good, addressing urban migration

 ## Reference Repository